Compensating Factors In Mortgage Qualification On Manual Underwrites

 Here are examples of compensating factors in mortgage qualification:

-- Mortgage borrowers has little to no payment shock and has proven that they made timely rental payments in the past 12 months with no late payments
+- Mortgage borrowers have little to no payment shock and have proven that they made timely rental payments in the past 12 months with no late payments

 - The new housing payment shock is less than 5% of the current rental payment or lower

-- Borrower is willing and able to put more than the minimum down payment required on the home purchase
+- The borrower is willing and able to put more than the minimum down payment required on the home purchase

-- 10% or more down payment on home purchase without gifted funds is considered compensating factor
+- 10% or more down payment on a home purchase without gifted funds is considered compensating factor

 - Borrowers having regard for credit and showing a history of re-established or established credit

-- Mortgage Borrowers has documented income from other sources such as part time income, bonus income, overtime income but is not used as qualifying income.
-For example, if a borrower has part time job for at least a year but not quite two years is considered a great compensating factor
+- For example, if a borrower has a part-time job for at least a year but not quite two years is considered a great compensating factor

-- If new housing mortgage payment is less than current rental payment, this is a huge compensating factor
+If a new housing mortgage payment is less than the current rental payment, this is a huge compensating factor.

 Partial Borrower’s Retirement Account May Count